-|Type:||Trad, Alpine, 5 pitches|
+|Type:||Trad, Snow, Alpine, 5 pitches|

-|FA:||probably a very long time ago|
+|FA:||a very long time ago|

-|Page Views:||6,048 total · 47/month|
+|Page Views:||8,349 total · 48/month|

-|Shared By:||Bernard Gillett on Jul 28, 2007|
+|Shared By:||Orphaned User on Jul 28, 2007|

-|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac|
+|Admins:||Leo Paik, John McNamee, Frances Fierst, Monty, Monomaniac, Tyler KC|

-1) Ratings vary to some degree depending on season, and exact line chosen.
-The hardest parts on The Ramp to Clarks Arrow are: A) 3rd class to gain the right side of the Ramp, often done on snow; B) easy 3rd class to cross the Ramp in good conditions; C) Two short (10-15 ft) spots of 4th class on Clarks Arrow in the descent from the Loft to the base of the Palisades; D) 3rd class to cross head of Keplingers Couloir in dry conditions, though its often sketchy 4th class, especially when the snow isnt soft; E) the Homestretch is hard 2nd class to 4th class depending on season.
+1) Season, condition, and line make difficulty vary.
+The crux parts on The Ramp to Clark's Arrow are: A) 3rd Class to gain The Ramp, sometimes snow; B) easy 3rd Class to cross The Ramp in good conditions; C) two short (10-15 foot) spots of 4th Class on Clark's Arrow in the descent from the Loft to the base of the Palisades; D) 3rd Class to cross head of Keplinger's Couloir in dry conditions, though it's often sketchy 4th Class, especially when the snow isn't soft; E) the Homestretch can be 2nd Class to 4th Class to even 5th Class/mixed.